sattu2006-eng/linera-protocol/CONTRIBUTING.md

 # Contributing to the Linera protocol

+💡 **Quick Start Checklist**
+Before making your first contribution, please ensure that:
+- You have discussed your change or feature in a GitHub issue.
+- Your Rust toolchain is up to date (`rustup update`).
+- You can successfully run `cargo test && cargo clippy --all-targets --all-features`.
+- You have formatted your code using `cargo +nightly fmt`.
+- Your commits are clean and descriptive (`git rebase -i` if needed).

+This helps maintain a clean commit history and smooth CI verification.

 ## Issues

 We use GitHub issues to track planned improvements, feature requests, and bug reports.